mdn/yari/docs/deployments.md

 All environments are as separate from each other as possible.

-You can manually trigger a build for any environment (using the GitHub UI) but only prod and stage are building on a cron job.
+You can manually trigger a build for any environment (using the GitHub UI) but only prod and stage build on a cron job.

 ## The details